rethickvis/distributed-ai-data-pipeline/README.md

 An Airflow DAG runs alongside the streaming job to validate the latest curated partition with Great Expectations-style checks, publish the dataset for downstream analytics and agentic AI consumers, refresh the Cortex Search index used by RAG workloads, and monitor streaming query health and checkpoint freshness.

+## Dataset

+Benchmark events are generated locally, structured to mirror the M5 Forecasting - Accuracy dataset: daily unit sales for roughly 3,000 products across 10 stores in California, Texas, and Wisconsin.
+Each synthetic Kafka event corresponds to one item-store-day sales record at that granularity, with a configurable rate of injected duplicates and malformed fields so the benchmark exercises the deduplication and validation stages in src/spark/transformations.py the same way real-world data would.
+The dataset itself is not bundled in this repository; see Credits below for the source if you want to replay real values instead of the synthetic generator.

 ## Results and impact

-Benchmarked against a synthetic retail-event stream sized to approximate a mid-size regional retailer, the pipeline shows the following characteristics.
+Benchmarked against the synthetic retail-event stream described above, sized to approximate a mid-size regional retailer, the pipeline shows the following characteristics.

 Sustained throughput of roughly 2.3 TB of raw retail events per day, with end-to-end latency from Kafka ingestion to curated Snowflake table under 5 minutes per micro-batch.